 Frank Lake has been an Important Bird Area (IBA) since 2000.
-This designation is based on a significant number of birds congregating during the breeding season, and the presence of “at risk” species.
+This designation is based on the significant number of birds congregating during the breeding season, and the presence of “at risk” species.
 In 2022, Frank Lake was given the additional designation of Key Biodiversity Area (KBA).

 Records of birds at Frank Lake go back to the 1960’s.
 There have been 256 bird species documented in the area, including over 60 bird species that are designated as “at risk” by provincial or federal agencies.
 It is a hotspot of biodiversity in the prairies, helps mitigate the effects of drought and floods, and is an important location for nature in our province.